madhumitha-rsuresh/Morphomigratory-parameters/README.md

     - MATLAB

 # 2. Image Segmentation
 The below steps are for segmenting single cells from bright-field time-lapse videos.
-The following can be extended to flourescent videos too, starting from Step 3.
+The following can be extended to flourescent videos too, by normal thresholding and then starting from Step 3.

 ## 2.1.
 Save your raw data file (time-lapse video) in .tif format
   - Make sure the bright-field videos are of higher resolution and of lesser background noise